edgio-docs/edgio-docs/src/guides/v7/performance/image_optimization.md

 {{ PRODUCT }} transforms images when the following conditions are met:

--   Image optimization has been enabled on the request through a rule.
+-   The Optimize Images feature (optimize_images) has been enabled on the request through a rule.
 -   One or more transformation(s) have been requested through either:

     -   [Query string parameters](#query-string-parameters).